anyscale/templates/templates/text-gen-service/README.md

 `serve run server:deployment`

-Once the service is started succesfully, open another terminal and test the Service using following example.
+Once the service is started successfully, open another terminal and test the Service using following example.

 `python query.py "meaning of life is:"`